 Do you fancy a career in banking, insurance or the financial services sector?
 Workingmums has some advice.

-It is estimated that around 350,000 people work in the financial services industry.
-Competition is fierce but well rewarded, with the different parts of the financial services sector are increasingly battling with each other to provide similar services.
+Competition in the financial services industry is fierce but well rewarded, with the different parts of the financial services sector are increasingly battling with each other to provide similar services.

 The sector covers a wide range of employers, from retail banks and building societies to insurance, reinsurance and actuarial [focusing on pensions] companies, underwriters, financial advisers, private banks and investment banks, which offer advice to industrial commercial and government clients.